adamfast/DMRlink/README.md

 This document assumes the reader is familiar with the concepts presented in the Motorola Solutions(tm), Inc. MOTOTRBO(tm) Systems Planner.

 **CONVENTIONS USED:**
-When communications exchanges are described, the symbols "->" and "<-" are used to donote the *direction* of the communcation.
+When communications exchanges are described, the symbols "->" and "<-" are used to denote the *direction* of the communcation.
 For example, "PEER -> MASTER" indicates communcation from the peer to the master.
-For each exchange outlined, the initiator of the particular communcation will be on the left for the duration of the particular item being illustrated.
+For each exchange outlined, the initiator of the particular communication will be on the left for the duration of the particular item being illustrated.

 ###CONNECTION ESTABLISHMENT AND MAINTENANCE

 **CORE CONCEPTS:**
 The IPSC system contains, essentially, two types of nodes: Master and Peer.
 Each IPSC network has exactly one master device and zero or more peers, recommended not to exceed 15.
-IPSC nodes may be a number of types of systems, such as repeaters, dispatch consoles, application software, etc. For example, the Motorola RDAC applicaiton acts as a peer in the IPSC network, though it doesn't operate as a repeater.
+IPSC nodes may be a number of types of systems, such as repeaters, dispatch consoles, application software, etc. For example, the Motorola RDAC application acts as a peer in the IPSC network, though it doesn't operate as a repeater.
 The IPSC protocol supports many possible node types, and only a few have been identified.
 This document currently only explores repeaters - both Master and Peer, and their roles in the IPSC network.

 All IPSC communication is via UDP, and only the master needs a static IP address.
 Masters will operate behind NATs.
-A single UDP port, specified in programming the IPSC master device must be mapped thorugh any NAT/stateful firewalls for the master, while peers require no special treatment.
+A single UDP port, specified in programming the IPSC master device must be mapped through any NAT/stateful firewalls for the master, while peers require no special treatment.

 All nodes in an IPSC network maintain communication with each other at all times.
 The role of the master is merely to coordinate the joining of new nodes to the IPSC network.
 A functional IPSC network will continue without its master, as long as no new nodes need to join (or existing nodes need to re-join after a communications outage, etc.) This is one of the most important core concepts in IPSC, as it is central to the NAT traversal AND tracking of active peers.

 Each peer will send keep-alives to each other peer in the IPSC network at an interval specified in the devices "firewall open timer".
 The elegantly simple, yet effective approach of IPSC, uses this keep-alive to both open, and keep open stateful firewall and NAT translations between peers.
-Since each device handles all communications from a single UDP port, when a device sends a keep-alive or a registration request to another device, the source-destination address/port tuple for that commonication is opened through stateful devices.
-The only requirement to maintain communication is that this timer be shorter than the UDP session timeout of network control elements (firewalls, packet shapers, NATs, etc.) Moreover, it does NOT appear that all devices in the IPSC require the same setting for this.
+Since each device handles all communications from a single UDP port, when a device sends a keep-alive or a registration request to another device, the source-destination address/port tuple for that communication is opened through stateful devices.
+The only requirement to maintain communication is that this timer be shorter than the UDP session timeout of network control elements (firewalls, packet shapers, NATs, etc.) Moreover, it does NOT appear that all devices in the IPSC network require the same setting for this.
 Each device would appear to maintain its own set timing without interference from different interval settings on other nodes in the IPSC.

 **KNOWN IPSC PACKET TYPES:**
 The following sections of this document will include various packet types.
 This is a list of currently known types and their meanings.
 Note: The names are arbitrarily chosen with the intention of being descriptive, and each is defined by what they've been "observed" to do in the wild.